How to Grow a Lumberjack Beard (2023 Style Guide)

 Apply Beard Oil

 What can beard oil do for your hair growth?
-While it’s not always helpful for increasing hair growth, it can help moisturize your skin and hair, improving hair growth if you suffer from dry skin.
+While it’s not always helpful for increasing hair growth, it can help moisturize your skin and improve hair growth if you suffer from dry skin.

 If you’re suffering from beard dandruff, that will inhibit your overall growth, so get rid of dry, flakey skin first with a good beard oil.